Background

 It turns out there isn't really much in the way of a straight up ChromeOS virtual machine.
 Google doesn't seem to be interested in that market.
 There are some ChromiumOS virtual machines but they don't integrate as well.

-I ran across Jay Lee's post which contains some instructions on converting his supplied VMWare image into a real ChromeOS virtual machine.
+post which contains some instructions on converting his supplied VMWare image into a real ChromeOS virtual machine.
 Pretty much the instructions show you how to run his script which downloads a recovery image from Google onto the virtual machine.
 The problem is the recent recovery images are bigger than the partition space in his virtual machine.
 I could likely move and resize partitions to get it to work, but that seemed too likely to fail.

 Hexxeh, has made some very good ChromiumOS builds that can install on a real machine, and he has made VMWare and VirtualBox images as well.
 But these are ChromiumOS which aren't was tightly integrated into the Google ecosystem, plus they don't have flash and a few other things that are only distributed with the ChromeOS.